-Kärcher Vacuum kit for power tools
+Kärcher Vacuum Kit For Power Tools

-Flexible suction hose (1 m) including adapter for connection to the exhaust air vent of power tools (e.g. jigsaws, grinders, drills, planes, etc.), for dirt-free DIY.
+Flexible suction hose (1 m) including adapter for connecting hose to the dust exhaust connection of power tools (e.g. jigsaws, grinders, drills, planes, etc.) For clean DIY.

-Flexible suction hose (1 m) including adapter for connection to the exhaust air vent of power tools, such as jigsaws, grinders, drills or power planes.
-This enables the dirt resulting from working with the tool to be extracted directly, preventing it escaping into the surrounding air.
-The perfect solution for dirt-free DIY without subsequent cleaning.
+Flexible suction hose (1 m) including adapter for connecting hose to the dust exhaust connection of power tools, e.g. jigsaws, grinders, drills or power planers.
+Produced dirt is immediately extracted and does not contaminate rooms/air.
+The ideal solution for clean DIY without having to clean.

 Features and benefits

-- For connecting the suction hose to the exhaust air vent of the power tool
+- For connecting the suction hose to the air vents on the power tool

-- For direct suction of dust/dirt during use, while preventing any dust/dirt escaping into the surrounding air
+- For direct vacuuming of dust/dirt during use, without anything getting into the ambient air

 - More freedom of movement.